-What is the Mexican Train “tapping rule” and how is it supposed to work?
+Mexican Train Rules: What is the "Tapping Rule" and how does it work?

 The cardinal rule of Mexican Train is “always cover the double”.
 No matter what variation you play, from Chickenfoot to Double-18 dominoes, you always cover the double and get a free play after laying a double domino.
 Everyone knows that one.